ianfnelson/blog.iannelson.uk/content/posts/2025-05-17-from-one-monitor-to-five-and-back-again/index.md

 [![](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/10_720.jpeg)](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/10.jpeg)

 Around this time I began to suspect that this number of screens was no longer having a positive impact on my productivity.
 I was tired and lacking in focus.
 I began to notice that I was flicking my eyes around constantly, swivelling my head to acknowledge notifications, skimming rather than reading, glancing rather than thinking deeply.
-I was reading books by Cal Newport — [_Digital Minimalism_](https://amzn.to/45dsjmL), [_A World Without Email_](https://amzn.to/4jczTBw) and [_Deep Work_](https://amzn.to/4do75EZ) — and they stuck a chord.
+I was reading books by Cal Newport — [_Digital Minimalism_](https://amzn.to/45dsjmL), [_A World Without Email_](https://amzn.to/4jczTBw) and [_Deep Work_](https://amzn.to/4do75EZ) — and they struck a chord.

 It was also at this point that I finally realised how much more calm and efficient I was when using MacOS compared to Windows.
 I decided to move over, lock stock and barrel.
 I sold the ThinkStation on eBay, along with the excessive number of screens, and replaced it all with a MacBook Air and a single Studio Display.
 I even went full-on zen and bought two houseplants.